harness/developer-hub/release-notes/security-testing-orchestration.md

 ### Fixed issues

-* Fixed a bug that would cause the step to fail when a twistcli policy encountered a Compliance or Vulnerabilities threshold check that failed.
+* Fixed an issue with Prisma Cloud (formerly Twistlock) scans where the step would fail when a twistcli policy encountered a Compliance or Vulnerabilities threshold check that failed.
 (STO-5559)

 ## February 5, 2023